Gall Bladder Stones or Gallstones

 Gallstones commonly present with the following signs and symptoms:

 - Belt-like pain around the belly

 - Sudden pain in the upper right portion of the abdomen, which may intensify

 - Sudden pain in the center of the abdomen

 You must consult a doctor in case you are identified with gallstones or if you have any of the signs or symptoms mentioned above.

 Your primary care physician will immediately run the following diagnostics and refer you to a surgeon.

 - Abdominal ultrasound

-- Few patients may need additional scans like MRCP or HIDA scan which a surgeon would decide having a look upon the blood tests and ultrasound.
+- A few patients may need additional scans like MRCP or HIDA scans, which a surgeon would decide upon looking at the blood tests and ultrasound.

 Surgical intervention is the right approach to treat gallstones in order to prevent complications.
 Laparoscopic cholecystectomy is often used to treat symptomatic gallstones because it offers many potential benefits over traditional Gall bladder surgery.
 Complications from this procedure are rare, and it generally has a shorter hospital stay and quicker recovery than Open Gall bladder surgery.
 You may be able to go home the same day or the day after laparoscopic cholecystectomy.